stared/gossipingcommons/README.md

 Let's translate it into Español, Русский, 官话, العربية, עִבְרִית‎ (OMG I ❤️ UTF-8!), sarcasm, LaTeX, IPA (/aɪ piː ˈeɪ/, not a craft beer, you hipster!), `JavaScript`, black tongue, etc.

-If you happen to know the indescribable language of the Great Old Ones, fork repo, checkout new branch, commit changes, rebase -i it to origin/master, push it to remote and send pull request.
+If you happen to know the indescribable language of the Great Old Ones, fork repo, checkout new branch, commit changes, rebase -i it to origin/master, push it to remote and send a pull request.
 Otherwise, [clicking on the pen is the way to go](https://github.com/stared/gossipingcommons).

 ## One more thing

-Oh, an one more thing: please don't tell about this site anyone.
+Oh, one more thing: please don't tell about this site anyone.
 Let's that be our secret! ;)

 Especially not on [Facebook](https://www.facebook.com/sharer/sharer.php?u=https%3A//gossipingcommons.org).
 Or [Twitter](https://twitter.com/share?text=Gossiping%20Commons%20-%20"don't%20share%20alike"%20and%20"no%20author%20please"%20licenses%20@pmigdal&url=https://gossipingcommons.org&hashtags=GossipingCommons,OpenSource).
 Or [Hacker News](https://news.ycombinator.com/submitlink?u=https%3A%2F%2Fgossipingcommons.org&t=Gossiping%20Commons%20-%20open%20licenses%20for%20grapevine%20news).
 Or [LinkedIn](https://www.linkedin.com/shareArticle?mini=true&url=https%3A//gossipingcommons.org&title=Gossiping%20Commons%20-%20%22don't%20share%20alike%22%20and%20%22no%20author%20please%22%20licenses&summary=&source=https%3A//gossipingcommons.org).
 Or all of them at once!